sahilkhose/sahilkhose.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I'm a first-year Ph.D. student at **Georgia Tech** advised by [Judy Hoffman.](https://faculty.cc.gatech.edu/~judy/) I had an amazing experience at my bachelor's from Manipal, India in 2022 and interned at IISc Bangalore for my thesis.
+Hi!
+I’m a first-year Ph.D. student at **Georgia Tech**, where I’m fortunate to be advised by [Judy Hoffman](https://faculty.cc.gatech.edu/~judy/).
+I completed my bachelor’s at Manipal Institute of Technology, India, in 2022, where I had an incredible learning experience.
+For my thesis, I interned at IISc Bangalore, deepening my interest in research.

-My research interests span several areas, including Computer Vision, NLP, Semi/Self-supervised Learning, Zero-Shot Learning, Domain Adaptation/Generalization, and Continual Learning.
-I am particularly interested in developing deep learning solutions using minimal or no supervision.
-I am recently interest in Multimodal LLMs, would love to chat if you're interested in the area.
+My research focuses on advancing areas like Computer Vision, NLP, Semi/Self-supervised Learning, Zero-Shot Learning, Domain Adaptation, and Continual Learning.
+I’m passionate about creating deep learning models that require minimal supervision.

+Lately, I’ve been diving into Multimodal Large Language Models (LLMs) — if you’re working in this area or just curious, feel free to reach out.
+I’d love to chat! ***I am also attending ECCV 2024, feel free to reach out.***

 <br>